nextflow-io/nextflow/docs/dsl2.rst

 using the :ref:`operator-view` operator.

 .. tip::
-  The break-line operator ``\`` can be used to split long pipe concatenations over multiple lines.
+  The break-line operator ``\`` can be used to split long statements over multiple lines.
   The above snippet can also be written as::

     workflow {